 The Dividing Fences Act 1991 (NSW) addresses how the cost of a dividing fence is shared between adjoining land owners, where an owner wants to erect a dividing fence or wants work done on an existing dividing fence.
 It sets out the minimum requirements, owners may agree to arrangements exceeding these requirements.

 The Act also sets out the procedure for resolving disputes involving the cost, type and position of a fence.
-For more information on dividing fences and dispute resolution, please refer to the Dividing Fences Laws Fact Sheet or visit the Department of Lands website.
+For more information on dividing fences and dispute resolution, please refer to the Dividing Fences Laws Fact Sheet.

 Council has no authority over neighbourly disputes and this is a matter between residents.

-If you cannot resolve a dispute amicably, contact the Community Justice Centre or your solicitor.
+If you cannot resolve a dispute amicably, contact the NSW Community Justice Centre or your solicitor.

-The height of dividing fencing is not specifically regulated by the Dividing Fences Act 1991.
-If you are planning to build or modify an existing fence, you should contact Council’s Customer Service Centre on 9748 9999 to determine whether a development application is required.
+The height of a dividing fencing is not specifically regulated by the Dividing Fences Act 1991.
+If you are planning to build or modify an existing fence, you should contact Council’s Customer Service Centre on (02) 9748 9999 to speak with a Duty Planner to determine whether a development application is required.